evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_AWD/_index.md

-The following functionalities are available on the **** seat.
+The second row has a standard three-seat bench with a  split where you can fold each section separately to increase the cargo space.
+In addition, the following functionalities are available.

 There is only one type of steering wheel available.

 ## Climate system

 There is one climate system available.
 The  climate system supports different temperatures in three zones for the driver, passenger, and backseat.
+This model has not [heat pump](../../../../technology/hvac/#heat-pump).
+This can increase consumption in cold weather compared to models with heat pump.

 ## Comfort

 Ford Mustang Mach-E Long Range AWD has several features to make your life as a driver or passenger more comfortable.

+Keyless entry allows access to the car without needing to find the key.
+As long you bring it with you, the doors open.

+Keyless go makes it possible to start the car without needing to use the key.

 You have wireless charging for your phone.